 Anguilla is loaded with excellent mid-priced restaurants, and many restaurants serve up tasty burgers.
 One question our family always keeps in the back of our minds is, "who has the best burger?"

-We searched high, we searched low.
-We surveyed people living on Anguilla.
+On early trips to Anguilla, our family searched high and low.
+We surveyed people living in Anguilla.
 The recurring advice?

-We made our way down to Blowing Point village, past the colorful, Caribbean school, past the local grocery shop, and took a right just before reaching Anguilla Ferry, down Cul-De-Sac.
+We made our way down to Blowing Point village, passing the colorful, Caribbean school and the local grocery shop, and took a right just before reaching the Anguilla Ferry.

 Soon we saw the rustic sign...

-Visually, this place was already ahead of the game.
+Visually, this place is ahead of the game.

 Literally right on the beach, Ferryboat is your prototypical beach bar/restaurant.

-Ten out of ten for location and funkyy, friendly vibe.
+Ten out of ten for location and friendly vibe.

-We took a seat right by the edge of the deck, enjoying the trades and the sun.
+We took a seat right by the edge of the deck, enjoying the tradewinds and the sun.